VanillaCold/Spore-PlaceColonyAnywhere/README.md

-Spore-PlaceColonyAnywhere
+# Spore - Place Colony Anywhere
-A mod for Spore
+A mod for Spore that lets the player place a colony anywhere on the current planet.